-White wall tires, also known as white side wall (WSW) tires, are still manufactured to offer that desired look to any number of automobiles, and can be found in an incredibly impressive array of sizes and styles.
-White wall tires can also be mounted on some more modern cars.
+White wall tires, also known as white side wall (WSW) tires, are still manufactured for the sake of vintage automobiles, although in relatively small numbers.
+They can also be mounted on modern cars, but they aren't commonly used.

 A Brief History of White Wall Tires

 Since the pneumatic, or air-filled, tire became the standard for automobiles, the rubber used in them has been black.
 That meant that the whole tire was black.
 During the 1920s, some tire manufacturers developed tires intended to look more luxurious.
 Those tires were white wall tires.
 Because they stood out from all the black tires on the road, white wall tires exploded in popularity during the 1920s and 1930s.